phil-opp/blog_os/posts/DRAFT-paging.md

 [Option::and_then]: https://doc.rust-lang.org/nightly/core/option/enum.Option.html#method.and_then

 ### Safety
-We would use an `unsafe` block to convert the raw `P4` pointer into a shared reference.
+We use an `unsafe` block to convert the raw `P4` pointer into a shared reference.
 It's safe because we don't create any `&mut` references to the table right now and don't switch the P4 table either.
+But as soon as we do something like that, we have to revisit this method.

 ### Huge Pages